keplerlab/AI-Saturday/course-structure.md

 ## Section 3 - Working with Structured Data

 What do we learn in this section?
+- Embeddings.
+- Categorical & continuous variables.
-- (Embeddings, categorical & continuous variables, Rossmann Kaggle competition)
+- Rossmann Kaggle competition.

 Exercise: